College of Technical Sciences

-Montana State University-Northern's Automotive Technology college programs are certified by NATEF (National Automotive Technicians Education Foundation) and offer you comprehensive coursework in the fundamentals of modern vehicles.
-Automotive Technology program offerings include a Bachelor of Science degree, an Associate of Applied Science degree, a minor, and a certificate program.
+Montana State University-Northern's Automotive Technology programs are accredited by NATEF (National Automotive Technicians Education Foundation) and offer you comprehensive coursework in today's modern vehicles.
+Automotive Technology program offerings include a Bachelor of Science degree, two different Associate of Applied Science degrees, and a minor option.

 Automotive Technology Courses: Comprehensive Subject Coverage.

 System Basics – Understand all mechanical, fuel, and electronic systems found on today's vehicles including gasoline, diesels and hybrids.

 Diagnostics and Technology – Learn to diagnose issues using standard mechanical processes as well as technologically advanced computer systems.